 What is Gold Fill?

-I cut all of my pieces by hand out of sheets of 14k Gold Fill or Sterling Silver!
+We cut all of our pieces by hand out of sheets of 14k Gold Fill or Sterling Silver!
 Gold fill is the next best thing to solid gold.
 To start off, "solid" gold is a misnomer.
 Technically, solid gold is the elemental, chemical form on the table of elements - Au.

 Gold it its purest form is too soft to be used for jewellery.
 For this reason, Gold is often mixed with other metals to create an alloy that is hard enough to withstand being worn every day.
 An alloy is a fancy word that refers to a solid metal that has been mixed with metals.
 In the movies, pirates test if gold coins are real by biting into it.
 This is because if it is indeed real gold, the coin will be soft enough have teeth marks on it from the bite.